scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/Nudge - macOS Update Managment - 12.4 - v3.3.md

-# Update Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig - v1.1
+# Nudge - macOS Update Managment - 12.4 - v3.3.plist

 ## About this profile